 Estonian Startup Visa

 Which European Union country has the highest number of startups per capita?
 Estonia owns that title.
 For instance, Skype was an Estonian startup.
-Active investors in the Estonian startup landscape include Richard Branson, Peter Thiel, Seedcamp, Matrix Partners and Intel Capital.
-The Estonia government saw this potential and now offers a range of visas.
+Active investors in the Estonian startup landscape include Richard Branson, Peter Thiel, Seedcamp, Matrix Partners, and Intel Capital.
+The Estonia government saw this potential and now offers a range of Estonian visas and residence permits.
 The standard founder visa is a 12-month renewable visa which also gives the founder’s spouse a working visa and residency.
-NimbleFin ranks Estonia as the 5th best country for startups.
+Experts rank Estonia as one of the best places globally for startups.

-Please see our Estonia Immigration page for more information about eResidency and more.
+Please see our new guide for more information about moving to Estonia.

 Hong Kong Investment as Entrepreneur Visa